SerhiiMart/Basic-Colored-web-site-with-JS/README.md

 # Temp-testing-rep
 For deletion or reuse.

-Need to rename or clone first.
+1. Need to rename repo.
+2. Clone second.